shubhamjain/gamepad-remote/README.md

 > Use your Gamepad Controller to control media on your PC.

-Have a wireless controller like this lying around?
-Use it to remotely control your PC: play/pause, seek, and control volume.
+Have a wireless controller lying around?
+Repurpose it for triggering media actions: play/pause, seek, and control volume.

-**Note**: Gamepad remote maps your controller button to keyboard keys.
-The media actions are not universal but do work on major sites/media players (Netflix, Youtube, VLC et. al).
-Here's the list of mapping.
+**Note**: Gamepad Remote works by mapping your controller buttons to keyboard keys.
+The media actions are not universal, but  work on most major sites/media players (Netflix, Youtube, VLC et. al).
+The mapping of buttons is based on [XBox Wireless Controller](https://www.bestbuy.ca/en-ca/product/xbox-xbox-one-wireless-controller-white-tf5-00001/10450316.aspx).

 | Gamepad Button  | Media Action | Keyboard key mapping  |
 |---------------|------------|---------------|